nassuphis/trip_to_trasquera/docs/README.md

 largely thanks to my wonderful friends, Antonio and Soo.

 Bugliaga di Trasquera is perfect for someone seeking a kind of reset, and I was convinced it would do Sigrid a lot of good.
-Indeed, we had a wonderful time there.
+We had a wonderful time there.

 After returning to Athens, we decided that a painting inspired by our time in Bugliaga would be the most fitting "thank you" gift to our gracious hosts.